robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

     myData={'name' : 'foo', 'cpu' : 60, 'mem' : 50}
     client.publishEvent("status", "json", myData)

 Publish event using user-defined quality of service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Events can be published at higher MQTT quality of servive levels, but these events may take slower then QoS level 0, because of the extra confirmation of receipt.

 .. code:: python

     client.connect()